 Creating & Teaching an Online Course Workshop from Educational Technology Center on Vimeo.

-This workshop is offered in a hybrid format.
-Three days are spent on campus in face-to-face sessions.
+This course is offered in a hybrid format.
+There are four face-to-face sessions: three on campus and one via Adobe Connect.
 Online assignments/sessions are completed throughout the workshop.
 The total time commitment is approximately 40 hours.
-We will be offering the workshop at three different times in 2013.
+We will be offering the workshop Fall 2014, Spring 2015, and Summer 2015.
+During the Fall and Spring semesters, the workshop will be 4 weeks long.

-A stipend of $600 is provided for faculty who attend the workshop and complete all the assignments.
+A stipend of $300 is provided for faculty who attend the workshop and successfully complete all the assignments.

 Completion of the Beginning TRACS workshop, or you have the know-how to create a TRACS course site and add documents and other content.

-Applications to the May and July workshops are closed.
-If you applied, you will receive notification of acceptance by April 4, 2014.
+We are no longer accepting applications for the Fall workshop.
+If you applied, you will receive notification of acceptance by July 28, 2014.

 If you have questions about the workshop, please contact Liz Strand at firstname.lastname@example.org or 5-1647.